shapely/shapely/docs/manual.rst

   >>> q.area
   200.0

-Passed a `distance` of 0, :meth:`buffer` can be used to "clean" self-touching or self-crossing polygons such as the classic "bowtie".
+Passed a `distance` of 0, :meth:`buffer` can sometimes be used to "clean" self-touching or self-crossing polygons such as the classic "bowtie".
+Users have reported that very small distance values sometimes produce cleaner results than 0.
+Your mileage may vary when cleaning surfaces.

 .. code-block:: pycon